rhdevs/intro_to_git/hello.md

 # hello
-My name is <---Insert name--->.
+My name is <Gabriel Yang>.

-I like to <---Insert anything you want--->.
+I like to <be the best software developer>.

-I think I am <---Insert anything you want--->.
+I think I am <not there yet>.